LuckyDevelopment/LuckyDevelopment.github.io/index.md

 ## ⚙️ Information

 When writing code for your project, I prioritize quality.
 This means all code will have comments along with it, and use a modular framework to ensure compatability with other scripts in the future.
+No free assets will be used.

 I am very fast at finishing commissions.
 I am a pretty fast typer (150 average wpm), and can write up what you need fast.